3 Benefits of Oyster Shells for Chickens

 - Spinach

 Grit is another important part of a chicken’s diet.
-And this one is not only for hens but for all backyard chickens.
+Grit is not only for hens but also for all backyard chickens.

 Grit and oyster shells are two completely separate things and each serves its own purpose.